-Prime rib is a cut of beef from the primal rib or the ribs primal cut.
+Prime rib is a cut of beef from the primal rib of the steer.
 It typically refers to a meat dish cooked with slow roasting in an oven, although it may also be grilled.
 The dish is usually roasted whole and carved at the table for serving either hot or cold.

 Prime rib is a dish that’s been around for centuries.
 However, it has only recently become popular in North America where the dish originated.
 In Europe and other parts of the world, prime rib is more common than beef roasts or steaks.